ccnlab/map-nav/sims/emery1/README.md

 * predictive logic: SMA = current action, influences Super layers on time T, T+1 prediction = sensory outcome associated with that action (state updates happens at start of new cycle, after action is taken)

+* key insight: if error-driven learning is only operative form of learning, that's all the model cares about, and it just doesn't stop to eat or drink!

 # Known Issues

 * The depth view scanner can see through non-H/V lines sometimes, if there is a "thin" diagonal aligned just so along its track.  use double-thick diagonal lines to be safe.

 # TODO

-* key insight: if error-driven learning is only operative form of learning, that's all the model cares about, and it just doesn't stop to eat or drink!

-* record stats preceding each action type (action actually taken).

 * record body state levels -- key performance measure..